galop-proxy/galop/src/site/markdown/user-guide/configuration.md

   The time must be specified in milliseconds.
   The default value is 15000 milliseconds.
   If the value is set to zero, GALOP waits an unlimited time.
-  The largest value that can be configured is 2147483647.
+  The largest value that can be configured is 2147483647 milliseconds.

 ## Connections